Tuttlelab/glassware/README.md

 # Tuttlelab/glassware
-## A repo for frequently used code snippets
+## A repo for frequently used code snippets to help settle new undergrads and MSc students in our lab.

 They can all be installed at once by running:
 ```bash